denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 ```

 This command creates an `XFS` filesystem on the device named `/dev/sdb`. <br/>
-Note: You cannot use the name visible in the `lsblk` output.
+You cannot use the name visible in the `lsblk` output.
 Instead, you need to use the device name assigned during the `EBS` volume creation.
 The device names can be found under the storage tab on the details page of the specific `EC2` instance.

 <img src="../assets/image/ec2-storage-overview.png" width="500">